curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 Sharing these things seems scary, but if *everyone* shares it won't be!
 Others won't have power over you, as long as they're sharing too.

-# We should still solve the tragedy by other means
+# We should still solve the tragedy by other means (not_finished)

-The whole *"information sharing is increasing and it benefits humanity"* phenomenon is happening and it will inevitably trudge on.
-Too many individuals are interested in progressing humanity for a few to make it to regress.
+The *"information sharing is increasing and it benefits humanity"* phenomenon is happening and it will inevitably trudge on.

-Encourage individuals to share in a way that benefits everyone else and doesn't yield too much power to others.
-Wantonly ceasing from sharing information can be harmful to society, but can also can be used to make organizations share more.

-Encourage every organization to gradually share as much privileged information as possible.
-Let no organization hide.
-The organizations with the most power over you should be the first you ask to share.
-Ask them to share in a way that makes them have less power over you.
-Hacking organizations to reveal the information they control or sharing without permission is a militant (often illegal) approach.
-Much of the real change will be achieved by individuals inside organizations feeling increasing societal and economic pressures to share information.
-Laws could expedite organizations sharing information.

-Build and use systems where sharing information benefits everyone, causes the sharer to yield little power to others, and doesn't privately consolidate the information within organizations.
+Still, we must take care that the amount of information each individual and organization shares is balanced, so that everyone minimizes the costly risk that others will use shared information to the sharer's detriment.
+In particular, organizations are hoarding large amounts of *[other information](#we-share-different-kinds-of-information)*, and some of it is personal information [citation needed].
+They aren't sharing information to counteract the power they are gaining over others [citation needed].
+That means the individual and organizations making the world a better place by sharing personal information are suffering the costly risk that the hoarding organizations will use that personal information to the sharers' detriment.

+We must also design systems and societies to encourage sharing information while keeping a balance of yielding power to others.
+Freely shared information benefits everyone more than information shared by law, which benefits everyone more than information shared by contract, which benefits everyone more than not sharing information.

+Here are some ways systems and societies can encourage sharing information:

+* In order to access shared information, you must share information yourself
+* Types of *other information* must be shared by law
+* Everyone knows what personal information about them is shared and who has access to it
+* Anyone can retract shared personal information that others have access to
+* Individuals / Organizations with too much information-based power must share until that power is balanced (or powerless individuals / organizations gain information-based power until that power is balanced)
+* Information can't be extracted from the system / society
+* Increase the value exchanged for information shared by contract

 **Note 1**: This does not reflect the views of my employer or any organizations I'm involved with.